open-telemetry/oteps/text/trace/0226-sampling-random-traceids.md

 exactly how to calculate a sampling threshold from a floating point number, and it is the sampling threshold that determines exactly the effective sampling probability.
-The conversion between sampling probability and threshold is not exactly reversible, so to determine the sampling probability exactly from an encoded t-value, first compute the exact sampling threshold, then use the threshold to derive the exact sampling probability.
+The conversion between sampling probability and threshold is not always reversible, so to determine the sampling probability exactly from an encoded t-value, first compute the exact sampling threshold, then use the threshold to derive the exact sampling probability.